Stuycs-K/final-project-dickerson-andrew-lim-benjamin/WORKLOG.md

 - Reworked bullet class to only hit opposite 'team' adventurers.
 - Added collision to bullets with tiles that are not permeable.
 - Added speed modifier to bullet class.
+- Implemented delay between shots.
+- Player can now hold left click to fire continuously.
+- Added breaking of breakable tiles by shooting.

 ## Benjamin Lim